Danielle Herrington Flashes Bra & Cleavage On Instagram

 “If I have the time, I’ll try to get a massage or work out or something.
 But also, I remind myself of how far I’ve come and where I’m at in life now.
 Things could be worse.
 I’m literally living my dream.
 So on days that I do feel a little down, I try to think of that, because this what I’ve always wanted and I’m actually living my dream.
 Honestly, that makes me happy.
 And I’ll call my mom.
 She makes me happy all the time.”

-Danielle also got real and noted that “I try to be half-full, but some days are not so full.”
+Danielle also got real and noted, “I try to be half-full, but some days are not so full.”

 One of her biggest breakout moments was being featured on the cover of the Swimsuit Edition last year.
 So fans are likely to be looking forward to seeing her in the pages of this year’s edition.